sunrise-php/docs/docs/reference/controller-annotations.md

 ## Summary

-Sets the summary for an operation
+Sets a summary for an operation

-> 💡 **Tip**: This annotation can be applied not only to an action but also to a class and even to its parent classes.
+> This annotation can be applied not only to an action but also to a class and even to its parent classes.

-> 💡 **Tip**: Use multiple annotations if the summary is too long, and the router will combine them into one.
+> Use multiple annotations if the summary is too long, and the router will combine them into one.

 ```php
 use Sunrise\Http\Router\Annotation\GetApiRoute;